rutger-speksnijder/restphp/README.md

 // Define routes
 $api->getRouter()->get('/example', array($api, 'example'));
 $api->getRouter()->get('/user/([0-9]+)', array($api, 'user'));
+$api->getRouter()->head('/user/([0-9]+)', array($api, 'user'));

 // Call the process method
 $api->process();
 ```
+In the example above we created three routes, one to "/example" and two to "/user/(any number here)".

+The route to "/example" will return a simple message.
+The route to "/user/(any number here)" will return a message if the request is a GET request.
+If the request to "/user/(any number here)" is a HEAD request, we will check if the user exists and set the status code accordingly.

+HEAD requests can be used to quickly check if a resource exists on a server, without retrieve a response body (http://www.pragmaticapi.com/blog/2013/02/14/restful-patterns-for-the-head-verb).

 #### Examples of using a configuration object
 Using a configuration file: